Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

-Since the first proposal of STT in AFs \cite{Nunez2006,MacDonald2011}, several configurations have been theoretically investigated to enable large spin torque efficiency.
-In the course of the search for such torques it was realized that in order to efficiently manipulate the order parameter of a collinear, bipartite AF one needs a torque that corresponds to a {\em staggered} effective magnetic field, i.e., a field with an opposite sign on the two magnetic sublattices.
+Since the first proposal of STT in antiferromagnets \cite{Nunez2006,MacDonald2011}, several configurations have been theoretically investigated to enable large spin torque efficiency.
+In the course of the search for such torques it was realized that in order to efficiently manipulate the order parameter of a collinear, bipartite antiferromagnet one needs a torque that corresponds to a {\em staggered} effective magnetic field, i.e., a field with an opposite sign on the two magnetic sublattices.
 Such a field, unlike a homogeneous field, couples directly to the N\'eel order.
 The torque resulting from a staggered field has been referred to as N\'eel SOT \cite{Zelezny2014,Zelezny2017}.

-The DL torque due to a spin current (from a SHE or a FM polarizer) is a N\'eel torque, assuming that it has the same form on each magnetic sublattice as in FMs, i.e., ${\bf T}_a = \tau_\text{DL} \mathbf{m} \times (\mathbf{m} \times {\bm\zeta})$.
-This form of the torque has been predicted theoretically \cite{Zelezny2014,Gomonay2012,Cheng2014c} and it was shown that it can indeed efficiently manipulate the AF order \cite{Gomonay2010, Gomonay2012}.
-A recent drift-diffusion theory confirmed that spin current injected from an adjacent FM polarizer or induced by SHE indeed generates such a N\'eel DL torque \cite{Manchon2017}.
+The damping-like torque due to a spin current (from a SHE or a ferromagnetic polarizer) is a N\'eel torque, assuming that it has the same form on each magnetic sublattice as in ferromagnets, i.e., ${\bf T}_a = \tau_\text{DL} \mathbf{m} \times (\mathbf{m} \times {\bm\zeta})$.
+This form of the torque has been predicted theoretically \cite{Zelezny2014,Gomonay2012,Cheng2014c} and it was shown that it can indeed efficiently manipulate the antiferromagnetic order \cite{Gomonay2010, Gomonay2012}.
+A recent drift-diffusion theory confirmed that spin current injected from an adjacent ferromagnetic polarizer or induced by SHE indeed generates such a N\'eel damping-like torque \cite{Manchon2017}.
 An experimental indication of the presence of the SHE generated SOT in an NM/AF bilayer was reported in \citet{Reichlova2015}.

-The bulk SOT can also have the N\'eel order form if the current-induced spin-polarization has an opposite sign on the two sublattices \cite{Zelezny2014}.
-In a collinear AF, the two sublattices with opposite magnetizations are connected by some symmetry operation.
-Typically, this is either a translation or inversion.
-This symmetry operation combined with time-reversal is then a symmetry of the magnetic system which, using Eqs. \eqref{eq:chia_even_trans} and \eqref{eq:chia_odd_trans}, relates the current-induced spin-polarizations on the two sublattices \cite{Zelezny2017}.
+The bulk SOT can also have the N\'eel order form if the current-induced spin density has an opposite sign on the two sublattices \cite{Zelezny2014}.
+In a collinear antiferromagnet, the two sublattices with opposite magnetizations are connected by some symmetry operation.
+Typically, this is either a translation or an inversion.
+This symmetry operation combined with time-reversal is then a symmetry of the magnetic system which, using Eqs. \eqref{eq:chia_even_transa} and \eqref{eq:chia_odd_transa}, relates the current-induced spin densities on the two sublattices \cite{Zelezny2017}.
 If the sublattices are connected by translation then

 where $a,b$ denotes the two sublattices.
 If they are connected by inversion